 - Formatting Requirements

-Papers must follow the CoNLL 2019 two-column format, using our LaTeX style files or Word template.
+Papers must follow the CoNLL 2019 two-column format, using our LaTeX style files, the Word template, or the Overleaf template.
 Please do not modify these style files, or use templates designed for other conferences.
 Submissions that do not conform to the required styles, including paper size, margin width, and font size restrictions, will be rejected without review.

 - Double-Blind Review Instructions